fkretlow/figurato/README.md

 ![sample](docs/example.svg)

 ## Recent changes
-- The stacking order has been inverted.
-Figures are now automatically stacked top-down.
-Figures in documents that were created with a version prior to 0.3 will look different when you install the latest version.
+- Another version of the font, FiguratoB, has been added for figured bass indications above the staff.
+It works in the same way as Figurato, except that the figures are vertically aligned to the bottommost row.
 [Full changelog](docs/changelog.md)

 ## Mac users, please read this: